99EnriqueD/sender-tutorial/tutorial.md

 Finally we will send our data to the teacher.
 We send both our team name (we don't want to give points to the other teams!) and our data.
+How do you determine the 'up to' value?

 ```blocks
 basic.forever(function () {